-A Robert Half Management Resources survey found a large majority of chief financial officers have seen their roles expand outside of accounting and finance in the past few years.
+A Robert Half Management Resources survey found a large majority of chief financial officers implemented cross-departmental collaboration outside of accounting and finance in the past few years.
 Give your team a head start by assigning them to interdepartmental work groups.
 This offers the added benefit of helping employees build rapport with their colleagues in other parts of the organization.

 Let individuals build their skills in different areas within accounting and finance, too.
 For example, a financial analyst may be looking to move into a business systems analyst role.